skylinemac/skylinemac.github.io/index.md

 - **Point System**:
     - Five total responses for the scenario, each awarding a variable amount of points
-    - Questions are broken into subquestions, which build off of one another.
+    - Questions are broken into subquestions, which build off of one another

     - Responses are graded based on correct answers as well as work shown